To discuss calibrations, we first need to define several coordinate

 where m is the order, usually first, n is the index of refraction

-of air, and is the spacing of rulings on the grating.
+is the spacing of rulings on the grating.

 Note that the third mapping is usually needed in reverse, in order to

-estimate a for a given pixel location:
+for a given pixel location:

-where is the rotation and are the
+is the rotation and

 translations for each CCD with respect to the ICS.